ThomasWeinert/FluentDOM/README.md

 FluentDOM 4.0 to 5.1 work with HHVM 3.3 but it was limited.
 If you like to use HHVM it is strongly suggest to use newer releases.

+FluentDOM 7.0 and later has not support for HHVM any more.

 ## Packagist